-Based on my interviews, I developed seven composite characters divided into three categories: The Advocates (Mark, James, Samir), The Allies (Memo, Al, and Chris), and The Chauvinist (Richard).
+Based on my interviews, I developed seven composite characters divided into three categories: The Advocates (Mark, James, Samir), The Allies (Memo, Al, and Connor), and The Chauvinist (Richard).
 I ranked the characters from the most willing to support women in the workplace (Mark) to the least willing (Richard).

 The Advocates - Mark, James and Samir